primefaces/primefaces/docs/7_1/ajax/javascriptApi.md

 ```

 ## Lifecycle events
-It's possible to catch the events of the AJAX lifecycle via jQuery, but only when ´global´ is set to ´false´.
+It's possible to catch the events of the AJAX lifecycle via jQuery, but only when `global` is set to `false`.

 ```js
 $(document).on('pfAjaxComplete', function() {